May, 01, 2016

 An article discussing the significance of intent as applied to medical therapies and abortion in situations such as ectopic pregnancies was featured in the Journal Health Care Ethics.
 This stated that “although the action that corrects the pathology, whether surgical or medical, is the same action that brings about the death of the embryo, that death is not the direct effect that is intended”.

-What is it?
-Although cancer in pregnancy is relatively rare it unforuntately can and does occur.
-The major malignancies complicating pregnancy include those of the breast, the reproductive tract and those of the haematological system (blood).
+Although cancer in pregnancy is relatively rare it unfortunately can and does occur.
+The major malignancies complicating pregnancy include those of the breast, the reproductive tract and those of the hematological system (blood).
 Breast cancer is the most common malignancy in pregnancy and approximately 2% of breast cancers occur in pregnancy.
 A review of the literature would suggest that, in general, the prognosis for pregnant women is the same as the non-pregnant population.
 The European Registry puts Uterine and Cervical cancer at about 20% of all cancers in pregnancy.
 Just like the non-pregnant population, ovarian cancer is extremely rare in childbearing years.
-Haematological malignancies are the second most common cancers that complicate pregnacy.
+Haematological malignancies are the second most common cancers that complicate pregnancy.
 These include the leukaemias and lymphomas.
 Chemotherapy drugs are potentially curative however these may have a harmful effect on the baby.